chilipadiboy/first-report/tool_assessment.md

 ## DevOps Tools

+### Configuration Management Tool

-Our project will use [Ansible](https://www.ansible.com/) to ensure that our remote servers are all set up with the same configuration.
+Our project will use [Ansible](https://www.ansible.com/) as our configuration management tool to ensure that our remote servers are set up properly and simply.
 [This doc](https://docs.ansible.com/ansible/2.5/user_guide/intro_getting_started.html) will help us with setting up.

+A configuration management tool is great for our project as we are managing 3 remote servers with different functionalities, most likely serving their roles as a web server, an application server and a database server.

+##### Comparison with other tools
+The most popular configuration management tools out there are Ansible, Salt, Puppet, and Chef.

+Puppet and Chef are pull-based configuration management tools so that means that they pull all the configurations from a central server, which will not serve our needs.
+They also constrict users to using Ruby.
+Ansible and Salt, on the other hand, are push-based configuration tools which means users can directly push their configurations onto their node machines.
+We chose Ansible over Salt as Ansible has excellent security using SSH.
+It also has a less steep learning curve than Salt, which is important given that we do not have experience with these tools.

 ## Security Tools

-To scan our web application for vulnerabilities like XSS, we will use [Metaspolit](https://www.metasploit.com/) and [Arachni](http://www.arachni-scanner.com/).
+To scan our web application for vulnerabilities like XSS, we will use [OWASP ZAP](https://www.zaproxy.org/).
+[This article by Upguard](https://www.upguard.com/articles/arachni-vs-owasp-zap) makes a comparison between two of the most popular open source web application pen testing tools - Arachni and OWASP ZAP and we have decided on ZAP as it has more extensive community resources.

-To scan our PHP code for vulnerabilities and weaknesses related to security, [phpcs-security-audit](https://github.com/FloeDesignTechnologies/phpcs-security-audit) will be used.

-To find and fix known vulnerabilities in open-source dependencies, we would also use [Synk](https://github.com/Snyk/) that can be integrated easily with our Github repo
+To find and fix known vulnerabilities in open-source dependencies, we would also use [Synk](https://github.com/Snyk/),  over SourceClear, which is not free, and Synk can be integrated easily with our Github repository.

-We can also consider using [BDD-Security](https://www.continuumsecurity.net/bdd-security/) to launch automated scans with specific scenarios/ claims we want to keep.
+As we would need to uphold our security claims to our users, we will also consider using [BDD-Security](https://www.continuumsecurity.net/bdd-security/) to launch automated scans with these specific security claims.
+There are other automated security testing frameworks like GauntIt, but BDD-Security has more example tests that we can employ, and it is much easier to setup with fewer prerequisites needed on the system.